UsmanNaseer137/project-managment/README.md

 The team has taken action to reduce the impact of the issue (or reduce the likelihood of a risk that has not yet materialized).

+## Escalating issues
+Escalation is the process of enlisting the help of higher-level project leadership or management to remove an obstacle, clarify or reinforce priorities, and validate next steps.

+1. Act as a check and balance
+2. Speedy  decision making
+3. Reduce frustrations
+4. Encourage participation

+## Critical problems are issues that may cause
+1. a delay to a major project milestone
+2. issues that cause budget overruns
+3. issues that can result in the loss of a customer
+4. issues that push back the estimated project completion date.

+Trench wars occur when two peers or groups can't seem to come to an agreement, and neither party is willing to give in.

+A bad compromise occurs when two parties settle on a so-called solution, but the end product still suffers.